 The severe pain episodes may only last for a few minutes or seconds, but tenderness around the nerves and a dull ache may persist afterward.
 Similar to migraines, the pain may happen more on one side of your head and neck than the other.

-The best chiropractic technique for occipital Neuralgia is a technique that focus all of their attention on the upper cervical spine.
+The best chiropractic technique for occipital Neuralgia is a technique that focuses all of their attention on the upper cervical spine.
 These techniques are called upper cervical chiropractic techniques.

 The Blair upper cervical technique specializes in locating misaligned joints in the neck from prior trauma and correcting them.
 Spinal trauma disproportionately affects the upper neck as a result of its engineering.